What to Wear to a Beach Wedding

 Although beach weddings are more casual affairs, there are a few common points to note:

-- It is usual not to wear white in order not to upstage the bride.
+- It is standard not to wear white in order to not conflict with the bride's dress.

-- Try to avoid wearing black for a daytime beach wedding.
+- Try to avoid wearing black for a daytime beach wedding... the sun gets hot!

-- Formal dress is not usual, unless the bride specifically requests it.
+- Formal dress is not usual due to the weather but the couple may specifically request it.

 - Avoid wearing jeans, really short shorts (or dresses) or ripped clothes.

-When in doubt about proper wedding attire, ask a bridesmaid, groomsman, or the parents of the bride, unless the bride is a close friend that the guest would be talking to before the wedding as a matter of course.
+When in doubt about proper wedding attire, ask a bridesmaid, groomsman, the parents of the bride, or the happy couple if they are close friends.
 When in doubt, go slightly dressier and remove a suit jacket or embellished cardigan to simpler clothing underneath.

-Need a place to stay when you attend an Outer Banks beach wedding.
-We have nearly 300 Outer Banks rentals from 1-10 bedroom (including oceanfront condos) so you can enjoy the beach while you're here.
+Need a place to stay when you attend an Outer Banks beach wedding?
+We have amazing Outer Banks rentals ranging from 1-10 bedrooms (including oceanfront condos) so you can enjoy the beach while you're here.
+Find event homes.